Water Chemistry Water Chemistry — Can Pool pH Be Too High? Problems & How to Lower It

 Choose Your Acid

 Muriatic acid (hydrochloric acid) is the most cost-effective option.
-It's typically 20-31% concentration and works quickly.
+It's typically sold at about 31% (full strength) or about 14.5% (a safer diluted version) and works quickly.
 However, it also lowers total alkalinity along with pH.

 Sodium bisulfate (dry acid) is safer to handle and store, but more expensive.
 It has less impact on total alkalinity than muriatic acid.